CeciliaDinh/Retail-Sales-Analysis-/README.md

 ## 🧩 Category-Specific Recommendations

 ### 🛋️ Furniture
-- Avoid high discounts because Furniture has lowest profit margin
+- Avoid high discounts because Furniture already has lowest profit margin
+- Main customer usually B2B customer, so instead of price, we have to priotize on building relationships such as gifts on special occasion, and after-buy/ after-care service
+- We can create bundle campaigns to sell Furniture & Office Supplies for Home Offices segment or Corporate as high demand for these two categories in recent year, and
+Office Supplies has higher profit margin

 ### 🗂️ Office Supplies
-- Avoid high discounts because although Office Supplies have highest profit margin ()
+- Avoid high discounts because although Office Supplies have highest profit margin (**29.5%**), many high loss orders come from this category often with discount voucher up to 80% of bulk orders from a segment of consumer exihibit B2B-like purchasing habits and may use the tricks to pass our B2B discount campaign

 ### 💻 Technology
--
--
--
+- Can give 5%-10% discount to activate long-time/ churn customer to get them buy again
+- Create campagins such as buy mouse+ monitor+ screen then free installation+ after-care  service
 ---

 ## 🚀 Next Steps